Find your true north in Compass Creative

 Take the class, ENG 375

 Anybody can take ENG 375 Immersive Learning in English!
-Those selected for the class work as unpaid paraprofessionals for Compass Creative, the in-house marketing team for the departments of Anthology, English, History, Modern Languages & Classics, and Philosophy & Religious Studies.
+Those selected for the class work as unpaid paraprofessionals for Compass Creative, the in-house marketing team for the departments of Anthropology, English, History, Modern Languages & Classics, and Philosophy & Religious Studies.

 I heard about Compass through an email that highlighted social media management experience.
 Having an internship that gives me the tools I need to do the job I’ve been wanting to was a no-brainer.
 I joined and not only created posts, but designed how they looked.
 It was fun to be a part of the process, and it helps when the teammates are very nice.
 Compass is a great place for anyone trying to grow in the media space!